josephmontes/VAA/README.md

       ![Screenshot 2023-09-11 200535](https://github.com/josephmontes/VAA/assets/125607783/d4ce8ae1-6732-4ce6-8b1e-d6c4e767388c)

 - What I want to highlight here is that his 4-Seam Fastballs that were categorized as 'good', according to VAA and location, were still extremely effective, while the ineffective ones were hit at 0.377 wOBA
-  - I believe it is safe to assume that if Sean Doolittle, and Emilio Pagán, were able to maintain their 30%+ 'Rate', then their 4-Seam Fastball would not have ended up regressing in this 2021 season
+  - It is safe to assume that if Sean Doolittle, and Emilio Pagán, were able to maintain their 30%+ 'Rate', then their 4-Seam Fastball would not have ended up regressing in this 2021 season
 - Sean Doolittle has not thrown more than 50 4-Seam Fastballs in a season since this 2021 season